Authors: Luke Rawlins

 sudo ufw allow 22/tcp sudo ufw show added

-Only then after seeing the output which confirms the rule is added, should you turn on ufw.
+Then, after seeing the output which confirms the rule has been added, go ahead enable

 sudo ufw enable